 Predictive analytics is the process of extracting information from historical data sets to identify patterns and predict future outcomes and trends.
 What predictive analytics is not is a crystal ball.
 It doesn’t tell you what will happen in the future.
 It forecasts what might happen with a level of data-driven reliability and by using what-if scenarios and risk assessment.

 With the right software, nonprofits have an invaluable opportunity.
 They can harness the power of predictive analytics to predict trends or insights about their constituents.
-Here’s how predictive analytics is transforming the nonprofit industry (and how it can transform your organization in 2019).
+Here’s how predictive analytics is transforming the nonprofit industry (and how it can transform your organization this year).

 PREDICTIVE TECHNOLOGY + HUMAN EXPERIENCE = THE BEST OF BOTH WORLDS

 To make predictions effectively, organizations need to be able to rely on the integrity of the data they collect.
 When you add multiple steps between client intake and software, the process can become clunky.
 For instance, let’s say a caseworker speaks with a client and fills out an intake form.
 They add the form to a tall stack of paper.
 Then, if and when a staff member has time, they have to re-enter that data into a system manually.
 Not only is this tedious, but it also leaves nonprofits susceptible to unreliable data because of typos or accidental oversight.